Uncoupling with Intention: How to End a Relationship with Care and Clarity

 Here’s the important part:

 Being in different places doesn’t mean either of you is wrong.
-It means you’re in different stages of the uncoupling process.
+It means you’re in different stages of the uncoupling process, which is very normal!

 Often: